-The UNCETDG/ILO Working Group for Physical Hazards used a similar process to the OECD Task Force on HCL.
-The work involved a comparison of the major classification systems, identification of similar or identical elements, and for the elements which were dissimilar, development of a consensus on a compromise.
+4. The UNCETDG/ILO Working Group for Physical Hazards used a similar process to the OECD Task Force on HCL.
+The work involved a comparison of the major classification systems, identification of similar or identical elements and for the elements, which were dissimilar, development of a consensus on a compromise.
 For physical hazards, however, the transport definitions, test methods and classification criteria were used as a basis for the work since they were already substantially harmonized.
 The work proceeded through examination of the scientific basis for the criteria, gaining consensus on the test methods, data interpretation and on the criteria.
 For most hazard classes, the existing schemes were already in place and being used by the transport sector.
 On this basis, a portion of the work focused on ensuring that workplace, environment and consumer safety issues were adequately addressed.

-1.3.2 General considerations on the GHS
+1.3.2 General considerations on the GHSharmonized classification system

-1.3.2.1 Scope of the System
+1.3.2.1 Scope of the Harmonised Classification System

-- 1.3.2.1.1 The GHS applies to pure chemical substances, their dilute solutions and to mixtures of chemical substances.
-"Articles" as defined in the Hazard Communication Standard (29 CFR 1910.1200) of the US Occupational Safety and Health Administration, or by similar definition, are outside the scope of the system. - 1.3.2.1.2 One objective of the GHS is for it to be simple and transparent with a clear distinction between classes and categories in order to allow for "self classification" as far as possible.
+- 5.1.3.2.1.1 The GHSelassification system applies to pure chemical substances, their dilute solutions and to mixtures of chemical substances.
+"Articles" as defined in the US OSHA-Hazard Communication Standard (29 CFR 1910.1200) of the US Occupational Safety and Health Administration, or by similar definition, are outside the scope of the system. - 6.1.3.2.1.2 One objective of the GHSharmonised hazard classification system is for it to be simple and transparent with a clear distinction between classes and categories in order to allow for "self classification" as far as possible.
 For many hazard classes the criteria are semi-quantitative or qualitative and expert judgement is required to interpret the data for classification purposes.
-Furthermore, for some hazard classes (e.g. eye irritation, explosives or self-reactive substances) a decision tree approach is provided to enhance ease of use.
+Furthermore, for some hazard classes (-e.g. eye irritation, explosives or self-reactive substances) a decision tree approach is provided to enhance ease of use.